devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 dataref: sim/cockpit/autopilot/vertical_velocity
 ```

-Only one formula attribute can be used for a button or a annunciator part.
+Only one formula attribute can be used for a button or a annunciator part or a LargeButton button.

 ## Expression